-Observations from training sessions and teacher survey feedback indicate that the training quality was generally good.
-Training adhered to the planned content despite logistical setbacks, such as the late loading of app data.
+Observations from training sessions and feedback from teacher surveys indicate that the quality of training was generally good.
+Training adhered to the planned content despite logistical setbacks, such as instances of late loading of app data like lesson plans.
 However, the delivery style and teacher interaction varied depending on the trainer's experience and preparation.
 Notably, in 2023, some teachers reported a decline in training quality due to the introduction of a new, less experienced trainer.